JHale716/Dell-U2711-Monitor/README.md

 * DVI-D This is true DVI-D dual link rather than the DVI-I that is also available, which is single link.
 DVI-D Single link is not a thing, it is DVI-I mislabeled.
 Which is frustrating as many DVI-I cables are labeled DVI-D when they are not.
 It is misleading marketing and bloody frustrating.
 * I've used DVI-D and display port (DP) on this monitor for years and it's generally been very very good.
 Except for the DP sleeping bit.
 I have run this on a range of systems, mainly Mac's and had full resolution on this too.
-* Anything using HDMI is a pain int he arse, either as the source from yoru machine or as the receiver on the monitor, and this has everythign to do with the EDID configuration on the monitor.
+* Anything using HDMI is a pain in the arse, either as the source from your machine or as the receiver on the monitor, and this has everything to do with the EDID configuration on the monitor.

 ## The tricks:
 ### DVI-D